tayfunceylan/epaper/README.md

 ### Shopping List

-The shopping list is pulled from a Microsoft's To-Do app.
+The shopping list is pulled from Microsoft's To-Do app.
 Just add something to the shopping list and it gets pulled from Microsoft Graph API.

 API: [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/todo-overview)